-- 10. Decisions or transactions that involve a conflict of interest that has been proactively disclosed by an Organization Representative will be considered and decided with the following additional provisions: - The nature and extent of the Representative's interest has been fully disclosed to the body that is considering or making the decision, and this disclosure is recorded or noted - b.
-The Representative does not participate in discussion on the matter - c.
-The Representative abstains from voting on the decision - d.
-For board-level decisions, the Representative does not count toward quorum - e.
-The decision is confirmed to be in the best interests of Squash Manitoba - 11.
-For potential conflicts of interest involving employees, Squash Manitoba's Board will determine whether there is a conflict and, if one exists, the employee will resolve the conflict by ceasing the activity giving rise to the conflict.
-Squash Manitoba will not restrict employees from accepting other employment contracts or volunteer appointments provided these activities do not diminish the employee's ability to perform the work described in the employee's job agreement with Squash Manitoba or give rise to a conflict of interest.
+- 12. Decisions or transactions that involve a conflict of interest that has been proactively disclosed by an Organization Representative will be considered and decided with the following additional provisions: - a) The nature and extent of the Representative's interest has been fully disclosed to the body that is considering or making the decision, and this disclosure is recorded or noted - b) The Representative does not participate in discussion on the matter - c) The Representative abstains from voting on the decision - d) For Board-level decisions, the Representative does not count toward quorum - e) The decision is confirmed to be in the best interests of the Organization

+13. For potential conflicts of interest involving employees, the Organization's Board will determine whether there is there a conflict and, if one exists, the employee will resolve the conflict by ceasing the activity giving rise to the conflict.
+The Organization will not restrict employees from accepting other employment contracts or volunteer appointments provided these activities do not diminish the employee's ability to perform the work described in the employee's job agreement with the Organization or give rise to a conflict of interest.